 In 1929 William H. Logan, Jr., along with his father, noticed a new trend in demographics and decided to open a branch location in the Borough of Yeadon, Delaware County.
 At this time the inner suburbs were starting to flourish and the move to Yeadon seemed justified.
 William H. Logan, Jr. became very active in his new suburban business, joining many organizations including Yeadon Borough Council.

 When William H. Logan, III decided to move to a bigger location across town in Yeadon in 1964; a town that was by this time, bursting at the seams with new suburbanites.
-Philadelphia in the 1950s and 60s was hemorrhaging people into the surrounding communities and the funeral home was well positioned to meet the needs of the new suburban residents.
+Philadelphia in the 1950s and 60s had an outpouring of people into the surrounding communities and the funeral home was well positioned to meet the needs of the new suburban residents.
 This demographic change, along with William, III’s continued community involvement, have allowed the business in Yeadon to thrive.

 In 2004, the Logan family broke ground on a new Funeral Home in the town of Exton, Chester County on an ideally located spot at the corner of Route #30 & Ship Rds.